Boarding Schools for Girls in Antioch, Illinois

 KCGA can help your daughter by providing therapy, academic support, and a practical program of teaching Christian principles.
 Our staff is well skilled and dedicated, caring honestly about the rehabilitation of each and every student.

-While not situated in Antioch, Illinois, Kansas City Girls Academy is a residential boarding school for troubled kids that can help your teenage daughter.
+While not situated in Antioch, Illinois, Kansas City Girls Academy is a Christian boarding school for troubled girls that can help your teenage daughter.

 Troubled teens usually need more support than is available within their own household.
 A caring and supportive family are, unfortunately, not always enough to curb the worrisome behaviors of such a teenager.
 This program offers solutions, however, and provides a true solution that can transform your daughter into a healthy, useful child, returning them to you a different young person.

 KCGA Is Uniquely Equipped to assist struggling teen girls who are becoming out of control.
-We are a 15-month residential Christian boarding school with a specialized approach.
+We are a 12-month residential Christian boarding school with a specialized approach.
 Because we have a small student base, we have a more relational approach.
-We also have behind us the experience of Teen Challenge, with more than 50 years of history helping people with risky behaviors find freedom through a relationship with Jesus Christ.
+We also have behind us the experience of Teen Challenge, with 60 Years Of History helping people with risky behaviors find freedom through a relationship with Jesus Christ.

-More about residential treatment centers for girls in Antioch, Illinois:
+More about boarding schools for girls in Antioch, Illinois:

 Antioch is a village in the Antioch Township of Lake County, Illinois, United States.
 The population was 14,430 at the 2010 census.
 Antioch is part of the Chicago metropolitan area.

-Excerpt about residential treatment center for girls in Antioch, Illinois, used with permission from Wikipedia.
+Excerpt about special boarding schools for troubled girls in Antioch, Illinois, used with permission from Wikipedia.